I try to make all of my own sounds, Thus I have a good ear and experience making unique synths that have depth to them

 I am always looking for new ideas and ways to produce better music.

-I am a student in Electrical Engineering so I have a good grasp on the technical side of what is going on and why.
+I have a background in Electrical Engineering so I have a good grasp on the technical side of what is going on and why.
 Also have experience in Photoshop and making videos for Youtube.

 Interview with Mark Schall